 In relative positioning, either in the static or kinematic mode, we are using the popular single -, double -, or triple difference functions to determine the accurate relative location of two or more receivers and take advantage of error cancellation/reduction when differencing the observables.
 The geometry-free solutions, which do not parameterize the position of the receiver explicitly, are suitable to discover and possibly remove cycle slips in preprocessing.
 A major part of this unit is devoted to the powerful LAMBDA (least-squares ambiguity decorrelation adjustment) technique to fix the estimated ambiguities to integer.
 Whenever centimeter-accurate relative positioning is needed, it is necessary to determine and fix the integer values of the ambiguities.

 SU 5020 Data Analysis and Adjustment (credit, MTU).
-This is a graduate course and offered as part of the Program on Geospatial Technology.
+This graduate course and is offered as part of the Program on Geospatial Technology.
 It is designed for students who desire a deep understanding of adjustment.
-Therefore the courses GPS 401, 402, and 403 were combined without deleting any material.
-3 Cr; MTU prerequisites apply.
+The course content is that of GPS 401, 402, and 403 listed above.
+3 Cr; MTU prerequisites and rules apply.

 SU 5022 Positioning with GNSS (credit, MTU).
-This is a graduate course and offered as part of the Program on Geospatial Technology.
+This graduate course is offered as part of the Program on Geospatial Technology.
 It is designed for students who desire a deep understanding of positioning with GNSS.
-Therefore the courses GPS 570, 571, and 572 were combined without deleting any material.
-3 Cr; MTU prerequisites apply.
+The courses combines the mateerial form GPS 570, 571, and 572 given above.
+3 Cr; MTU prerequisites and rules apply.

 SU 5023 Geospatial Positioning (credit, MTU).
-This is a graduate course and offered as part of the Program on Geospatial Technology.
-It is designed for interdisciplinary students who acquire a thorough understanding of adjustments, geodesy, and positioning with GNSS provided in one course.
-Therefore the courses GPS 401, 403, 441, 443, 570, 571, and 572 were combined.
+This graduate course is offered as part of the Program on Geospatial Technology.
+It is designed for interdisciplinary students who need to acquire a thorough understanding of adjustments, geodesy, and positioning with GNSS in just one course.
+Therefore the courses GPS 401, 403, 441, 443, 570, 571, and 572 are the basis for this comprehensive course.
 When deciding which material to include, preference was given to the GNSS courses 570, 571, and 572.
-Note that the course GPS 442 which deals primarily with the mixed adjustment model has been excluded.
-In addition, all mathematical material that requires advanced understanding of Differential Geometry has been excluded.3 Cr; MTU prerequisites apply, which positively includes calculus, statistics, and matrices.
+Note that the course GPS 442, which deals primarily with the mixed adjustment model, has been excluded.
+In addition, all material that requires advanced understanding of Differential Geometry has been excluded.3 Cr; MTU prerequisites and rules apply, which positively includes calculus, statistics, and matrices.